danielapoliveira/bioont-search-benchmark/README.md

 # bioont-search-benchmark
-This is a Maven project and contains source code in Java and ground truth data for a biomedical ontology search.
+This is a Maven project that contains source code in Java and ground truth data for a biomedical ontology benchmark.

-To run this project you will need to download and install the following:
+To run this project you will need the following:
-* A Linux machine (these directions were written to work with Linux and the code has only been tested in this OS).
+* A Linux machine (these directions were written and tested in Linux).
 * [Virtuoso Jena Provider](https://github.com/srdc/virt-jena):
     1. Clone the virt-jena repository inside the benchmark directory.
-    2. Inside the virt-jena new directory do `mvn clean install`
+    2. Inside the new virt-jena directory do `mvn clean install`
 * [Virtuoso](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/)
 * [Solr](http://lucene.apache.org/solr/) - the use of OLS-SOLR spring boot application is advised for optimal compatibility (https://github.com/EBISPOT/OLS/tree/master/ols-apps/ols-solr-app).
 Follow these steps:
     1. Clone/download the [OLS git repository](https://github.com/EBISPOT/OLS).